MicrosoftDocs/architecture-center/docs/example-scenario/private-web-app/private-web-app-content.md

 - The web app receives an HTTP request from the internet that requires an API call to the Azure SQL Database.

 - Web apps hosted in App Service can reach only [internet-hosted endpoints](/azure/app-service/networking-features) by default.
-But setting up [regional virtual network integration](/azure/app-service/web-sites-integrate-with-vnet#regional-vnet-integration) gives the web app outbound access to resources in the virtual network that are not internet-hosted endpoint.
+But setting up [regional virtual network integration](/azure/app-service/web-sites-integrate-with-vnet#regional-vnet-integration) gives the web app outbound access to resources in the virtual network that aren't internet-hosted endpoint.
 Regional network integration mounts a virtual interface in the **AppSvcSubnet**.
 We applied the **Route All* setting to the regional network integration.
 All outbound traffic from the web app goes through the virtual network.

 - The web app connects to the virtual network through a virtual interface mounted in the **AppSvcSubnet** of the [virtual network](/azure/virtual-network/).

 - [Azure Private Link](/azure/azure-sql/database/private-endpoint-overview#how-to-set-up-private-link-for-azure-sql-database) sets up a [private endpoint](/azure/private-link/private-endpoint-overview) for the [Azure SQL Database](/azure/azure-sql/database/) in the **PrivateLinkSubnet** of the Virtual Network.

 - The web app sends an outbound DNS query for the IP address of the Azure SQL Database through virtual interface in the **AppSvcSubnet**.
-The CNAME of the database directs the DNS query to the private DNS zone.
-The private DNS zone returns the private IP address of the Azure SQL Database private endpoint in the **PrivateLinkSubnet**.
+The CNAME of the database DNS directs the DNS query to the private DNS zone.
+The private DNS zone returns the private IP address of the Azure SQL Database private endpoint.

 - The web app connects to the SQL Database through the private endpoint in the **PrivateLinkSubnet**.